 The APSA MENA Politics Section and the Project on Middle East Political Science are pleased to announce a Call for Applications from early-career scholars from the MENA region for the Research Development Group held in conjunction with the 2021 APSA Annual Meeting.
 The RDG will be a unique opportunity for sustained engagement on the development of a paper for publication, as well as to participate in the APSA annual meeting and develop scholarly networks with colleagues.

-The 2021 RDG will take place on September 28, 2021, in advance of the APSA Annual Meeting in Seattle, WA; it will be in-person if possible, virtual if not.
+The 2021 RDG will take place virtually on September 28, 2021, in advance of the APSA Annual Meeting in Seattle, WA.
 Each accepted participant will be paired with a senior scholar mentor who will read and comment on a paper draft several months before the RDG.
 The revised paper will be presented to the RDG, where it will be discussed by a second senior scholar.
 The paper mentor will then work with the participant after the RDG on incorporating the feedback from the discussant and other participants and discuss journal submission strategies.

 Applicants are committing to deliver an article-length research project that is at a stage of development which would benefit from rigorous discussion at the RDG seminar.
 All topics, subfields and methodologies within political science will be considered.
 The manuscript should be intended for publication as an article in a peer-reviewed academic journal.
 Dissertation chapters, policy papers or argumentative essays will not be considered.
 Research should not be an excerpt from an already published work.

 - An academic Curriculum Vitae

 - The completed online Application Form (Google Form available HERE) which includes the following sections: Title, Abstract, Research Question, Methodology, Data Sources, Current Status of Paper

 - A list of 3-5 scholars you would like to have discuss your paper.